UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_03.md

 # Comparing many distributions

-Notes: We have seen have we can use facetting for histograms and both faceting and coloring for density plots to compare multiple distributions against each other.
+Notes: To compare multiple distributions we have seen have we can use faceting for histograms and either faceting or coloring for density plots.

 So far we only studied these plots with up to three different distributions to compare, but what if we had many more that, such as 10, 20 or even 50?

 ---